zwoefler/Testing-Environments/kubespray-test/README.md

 ```

-### Installation
+### Set Up
+##### Initial SetUp
+These steps are performed on your `Host`.

 1. Install the [prerequisites](#Prerequisites)
 2. Clone this repository via git clone: `git clone git@github.com:zwoefler/Testing-Environments.git`
 3. Change Directory into kubespray-test: `cd Testing-Environments/kubespray-test`
 4. Run the Vagrantfile: `vagrant up`.
 It can take some time (several minutes) to create the machines and provisioning with ansible.

-Once the infrastructure is set up, connect to the ansible-host and follow the subsequent steps.
-Python3, Kubespray and the dependencies are already installed.
+With the commands above, you now should have 4 machines up and running on your `Host`.
+Now its time to use `kubespray` to install the cluster on these VMs.
+All machines are already provisioned with set up SSH-Keys, Python3, kubespray and other dependencies.
+You can now SSH into each machine, using the IPs which you can see in the console output.
+Further information can be found in the [Machines](#machines) section.
+Continue Reading the [Using Kubernetes](#using-kubernetes) section.
+Run `vagrant status` and you should see an output, similar to the following table:

+Current machine states:

+ansible-host              powerd on (virtualbox)
+node1                     powerd on (virtualbox)
+node2                     powerd on (virtualbox)
+node3                     powerd on (virtualbox)

+##### Setup Kubespray
+Your VMs are up, running and already provisioned.
+Now its time to use `kubespray`, to deploy our cluster.
+From your `Host` we will now log into the `ansible-host` and provision our Node-machines from there.

+1. Log into our Ansible-host machine:
-5. `vagrant ssh ansible-host`
+`vagrant ssh ansible-host`

-6. Once you are logged into the machine, change directory to kubespray `cd kubespray`
+2. Once you are logged into the machine, change directory to kubespray:
-7. Copy `inventory/sample` as `inventory/mycluster`
+`cd kubespray`

+3. Copy the folder `inventory/sample` to `inventory/mycluster`.
+This copys the `sample` folder and serves as a template for our cluster.:
 `cp -rfp inventory/sample inventory/mycluster`

+4. Now, we need to tell kubespray, which machines it should use to run the cluster.
+Kubespray comes with a handy script, that generates an Ansible-Host file for you.
+Declare your node IPs with the following command:
-8. Declare your node IPs and then run the `declare -a IPS=(192.168.33.20 192.168.33.30 192.168.33.40)`
+`declare -a IPS=(192.168.33.20 192.168.33.30 192.168.33.40)`

+Of course you are free to add additional machines to the list.

+5. Afterwards, build the Ansible-host file, using the kubespray `inventory-builder`:
-9. Afterwards, use the `CONFIG_FILE=inventory/mycluster/hosts.yaml python3 contrib/inventory_builder/inventory.py ${IPS[@]}` command to run the ansible inventory bilder
+`CONFIG_FILE=inventory/mycluster/hosts.yaml python3 contrib/inventory_builder/inventory.py ${IPS[@]}`

+This creates a `hosts.yml` in your `mycluster` folder, that is being used for provisioning the nodes in the following step.

-10. Last but not least, run the Ansible playbook that creates your kubernetes cluster via `Kubespray`: `ansible-playbook -i inventory/mycluster/hosts.yaml  --become --become-user=root cluster.yml`.
-This step might take more than 20 minutes!
+6. Last but not least, run the Ansible playbook that creates your kubernetes cluster via:
+`ansible-playbook -i inventory/mycluster/hosts.yaml  --become --become-user=root cluster.yml`.
+Be warned, this step might take 20 minutes or more!

+Finishing this step, you now have a running Kubernetes Cluster on several virtual machines.
+Congratulations!
+To use your cluster productivly, install `kubectl` on your `Host`.
+More information is found in the [next section](#use-your-cluster)

 ### Use your Cluster